 Within Jerusalem Old City’s Jewish Quarter there is a complex of four Sephardi Synagogues each built at a different time and for different communities.
 In 1589 the Ottomans closed the Ramban Synagogue leaving Sephardi Jews (Jews from the Iberian Peninsula) with no place of worship.
-Until the four Sephardi synagogues were constructed between the 16th and 18th century.
+Until the four Sephardi synagogues were constructed between the 16th and 18th centuries.
 During the 1948 Arab-Israeli War the Jewish Quarter fell to the Jordanians.
-Under Jordanian occupation the synagogues were left to deteriorate and used as stables.
+Under Jordanian occupation, the synagogues were left to deteriorate and used as stables.
 Following the Six Day War in 1967 the synagogues were restored and once again used for prayer.

 Yochanan ben Zakai Synagogue

 This synagogue stands on the site of the Rabban Yochanan ben Zakai Beit Midrash.
 He was responsible for establishing the Sanhedrin in Yavneh in 70 AD.
 The building was constructed on land below street level in abidance with the Ottoman law that no Jewish place of worship would be higher than any mosque.
 The synagogue was the seat of the Chief Sephardi Rabbi during the Ottoman and British eras and was used for the inauguration of the Sephardic Chief Rabbi of Israel.